 As in years past, last year we were privileged to have distinguished judges serving as judges for the Championship Round.
 For the semi-final rounds, we were pleased to have as judges prominent members of the maritime bar, presidents and past presidents of the Maritime Law Association of the United States, and admiralty professors.

-For teams interested in participation, the registration deadline is Dec.
-2, 2013.
+For teams interested in participating, the registration deadline is December 1, 2014.
 Each school may enter one or two teams consisting of two or three competitors each.
 Registration will be done on a first-come, first-served basis, and space is limited, so prompt enrollment is recommended.
 The registration fee is $200 per team.
-Links to the registration form and a schedule of important dates are provided above.
-Additionally, a link to the 2013 problem is provided above to aid coaches in selecting a team.
+Links to the convenient online registration form, printable registration form, competition rules, and a schedule of important dates are provided above.
+Additionally, a link to the previous years’ problems is provided above to aid coaches in selecting a team.

-Inquiries regarding judging, sponsorship or registration may be directed to the Texas Tournament Director, David Marcou, at firstname.lastname@example.org
+Inquiries regarding judging, sponsorship or registration may be directed to the Texas Tournament Directors, Alex Moon and Aaron Gregg, at firstname.lastname@example.org